bagaturchess/Bagatur/README.md

 This nice tool is used to find out and fix performance, scalability and memory allocation isses.
 In general YourKit supports open source projects with innovative and intelligent tools for monitoring and profiling.

+# Sources

+The <a href="https://github.com/bagaturchess/Bagatur-Chess-Engine-And-Tools/tree/master/Sources">source code</a> is writen entirely in Java programming language.

 # Author

 The author of Bagatur engine is <a href="https://www.linkedin.com/in/topchiyski/">Krasimir Topchiyski</a>.